spawnmarvel/quickguides/zabbix/README.md

 # Check to make sure that there are no syntax errors in your files with a test:
 sudo apache2ctl configtest

+# If your output has Syntax OK in it
+sudo systemctl restart apache2

 # Step 5 — Testing Encryption
 https://server_domain_or_IP